 Comparison Chart: Ring vs Ring 2

-Lastly, before concluding our comparison article, we’d like to present a detailed chart where compare these two video doorbells, directly.
+Lastly, before concluding our comparison article, we’d like to present a detailed chart where we compare these two video doorbells side by side.

 So the main aspect where these two differ is the performance.
 Ring 2 is way better than the first-generation Ring and delivers more satisfying results.